Chakana: Inca cross pendant (22k gold)

-Anyone traveling to Peru, especially to visit the Inca remains, will find the pattern of Chakana ("tawa chakana" in Quechua) during his journey.
+Anyone who has traveled to Peru, especially to visit the Inca remains, has seen the pattern of Chakana ("Tawa Chakana" in Quechua) during his journey.

 This square cross is a symbol of Inca culture that can be found both on ancient textiles, painted on ceramics and carved on secular walls.